ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     branch (see figure below).
 This example uses Local-dev as the name.

 ![new_git_branch](https://cloud.githubusercontent.com/assets/19173079/24822302/aba13902-1bb9-11e7-92af-be919c9a171e.jpg)
+{: caption="Figure 14.
+Use Github Desktop to create a local dev branch" caption-side="top"}

 2. After you create the branch, GitHub compares the local files on the Local-dev branch with the files in the repository on the master